Syipmong/My-Goal---Streaks/README.md

 ### Thoughts and Reflections

 - it was quite impressive and learned alot
-- [Reflect on any challenges faced and how you overcame them]
+- i faced some basic challenges such as setting up the props for the charts

 ## Day 2: 17/12/2023